PennLINC/fw-heudiconv/docs/source/overview.rst

 This is particularly useful in Flywheel, where curation, pre-processing, and analyses are all automated in the context of BIDS.

-BIDS stands for Brain Imaging Directory Structure, and is a standard format for organizing and storing brain imaging data.
+BIDS stands for Brain Imaging Data Structure, and is a standard format for organizing and storing brain imaging data.
 It's an organisational standard that makes it easy to share, collaborate on, and analyse your data.
 Among many other details, BIDS prioritizes having imaging scans located in a nested directory structure,